 - All participants in UMass Dartmouth study abroad programs must be matriculated students and registered for credit.

-- Criteria to be considered "in good standing" at UMass Dartmouth, including, but not limited to:
+- Criteria to be considered "in good standing" at UMass Dartmouth include (some programs may have additional requirements):

 - Minimum GPA of 2.5 (for semester or academic year) or 2.0 (for summer) at time of application